 Frequently Asked Questions

-Q: Is a ticket necessary for dockside tours while the ships are docked at port?
+Q: Is a ticket necessary for Vessel Tours while the ships are docked at port?

 Q: How do I buy a ticket?

-A: To buy a ticket for one of our sailings, please visit our Public Sails Schedule page and select your date.
-Or call 1-800-200-5239.
-Tickets may be purchased at the boats during dockside tours.
-However, to guarantee your space, we strongly recommend purchasing tickets in advance online, by phone at 800-200-5239, or in-person at least 24 hours before sailing time
+A: To buy a ticket for one of our sailings, please visit our Tours and Sailing Tickets page and select your port, or call 1-800-200-5239.
+Tickets may also be purchased at the boats during Vessel Tours, as available.

 Q: What is your refund and exchange policy?